Agha-Muqarib/Chisel-Learning/README.md

 Start by setting up the working enviroment

-### Dependencies
+## Dependencies

 #### JDK 8 or newer

-We recommend LTS releases Java 8 and Java 11.
+LTS releases Java 8 and Java 11 is recommended.
 You can install the JDK as recommended by your operating system, or use the prebuilt binaries from [AdoptOpenJDK](https://adoptopenjdk.net/).

 #### SBT

 SBT is the most common built tool in the Scala community.
-You can download it [here](https://www.scala-sbt.org/download.html).
+It can be downloaded [here](https://www.scala-sbt.org/download.html).

-### How to get started
+### Getting started:

 Fork this repository on your own individual profiles.
 After forking clone the repository and run: